Florian-Wilhelm/Raspberry-Pi-test-code/Project-8/Readme.md

 ## Test Code

-Just a raw output in decimal format is provided on either OLED display and on the serial port.
+Just a raw output in decimal format is provided on either OLED display and on the serial port (High Byte and Low Byte CH0 and CH1, 8-bit is 0..255).

 ## Hardware